 There are right and wrong ways to do many things.
 Washing your car with rocks?
 Probably not a good idea.
 Opening a window by throwing a rock through it?
 You might cool off pretty quickly, but closing it back up will take more time.
 Reading a book with the lights off?
 You won’t get too far in that book.
 You might not be aware that there are right and wrong ways to build a good fire in your fireplace as well!

 Build it Right

 In the first place, let’s look at how to build the fire correctly.
 There are several methods, and one of those is the upside-down method.
 This may take a little getting used to, but it’s a clean burning fire that doesn’t take a lot of extra attention.
 You start out by putting the logs on the bottom, with larger logs on the bottom and topped by some smaller logs.
-After this, you add some kindling, which is just some smaller twigs that will get burning more quickly.
+After this, you add some kindling, which is just some smaller twigs that will get burned more quickly.
 Top this with some tinder – crumpled newspaper or some other material that will start quickly.
 All you have to do now is light a match and get that tinder going.
 You’ll soon have a good, clean fire burning and you’ll be able to sit back and enjoy it without much fuss.

 If you want to stick with a more traditional method of fire building, you can use the log cabin method.
 Start with a couple of logs, and place them parallel with each other and with the back of the fireplace.
-After this, put some kindling in middle of the logs.
+After this, put some kindling in the middle of the logs.
 Then add two more logs, laid on top of the original logs but perpendicular.
 If you want, you can add one more layer.
 Then just light the kindling on fire.
-This is another tried and true method to getting a fire going.
+This is another tried and true method of getting a fire going.